 Time to read:

-To access a Linux device terminal while it in a different network, there are a few solutions that may do the job perfectly.
-A reverse SSH tunnel is known as one of the easiest, secure and lightweight implementation for accessing Linux devices remotely, and here at Upswift.io we provide a ready-to-use solution that takes less than 60 seconds to integrate.
+To access a Linux device terminal while it in a different network, without exposed public IP, there are a few solutions that may do the job perfectly.
+A reverse SSH tunnel is known as one of the easiest, secure and lightweight implementation for accessing Linux devices remotely, and here at Upswift.io we provide a ready-to-use solution that takes less than 60 seconds to integrate for any Linux based device.

 SSH tunnel is a client-server based architecture protocol for accessing Linux devices shell over IP.
 SSH tunnel uses a network port for creating a connection session between the server that listens on the chosen port and the client which sending an SSH request on that port.
 This way, The client-side access the server shell remotely.